 \subsection{DBI and PPI Methods}

 The numerical solution of partial differential equations (PDEs), particularly hyperbolic equations, is an another area in which various methods have been developed to enable data-bounded and positivity-preserving approximations.
 In order to preserve positivity in discontinuous Galerkin (dG) schemes, Zhang et al. \cite{ZHANG2017, Zhang2012, Zhang2752} and Light et al. \cite{light} introduced a linear rescaling of polynomials that ensures that the evaluation of the polynomial at the quadrature points is positive.
 In addition, this linear rescaling of the polynomial conserves mass.
 The polynomial rescaling, however, does not address the case of interpolating between different meshes, which is the primary focus of this work.
-Harten et al. \cite{HARTEN19973} developed an essentially nonoscillatory (ENO) piece-wise polynomial reconstruction that is suitable for interpolating between different meshes.
+Harten et al. \cite{HARTEN19973} developed an essentially non-oscillatory (ENO) piece-wise polynomial reconstruction that is suitable for interpolating between different meshes.
 ENO methods adaptively build an interpolant based on Newton divided differences and can help remove Gibbs-like effects but do not guarantee positivity.
 A weighted combination of ENO schemes, (WENO) has been used by Zhang et al. \cite{Zhang2012_2} and many others.
-The Data-Bounded Interpolation (DBI) method was developed by Berzins using evenly spaced meshes from ENO methods \cite{Berzins}.
-This method was extended by the authors to work for both unevenly spaced meshes and, more importantly, to the Positivity-Preserving Interpolation (PPI) methods used in this report.
-Sufficient conditions that rely on bounding the ratio of successive divided differences in the polynomial approximation as used by Berzins \cite{Berzins} for uniform meshes are extended in \cite{TajoDBIPPI} to prove data-boundedness in general.
-The PPI method further extends the DBI method by relaxing the bounds on the ratio of divided differences and so allows the interpolant to grow beyond the data, while still remaining positive.
-For a given interval, the DBI and PPI methods successively select stencil points based on the ENO method until the required bounds are violated or $d+1$ points are selected, with $d$ being the target degree of the interpolant.
-Both the DBI and PPI algorithms are described in \cite{TajoDBIPPI} and numerical examples pertaining to NEPTUNE \cite{NUMA,Neptune:Alex} and NWP are studied in \cite{TajoMWR}.